Dangerous Driving Solicitors

 - Using a Mobile Phone Whilst Driving

-If you would like preliminary advice about the offence of Causing Death by Dangerous Driving, contact our Motoring Law Solicitors on 0345 222 9955 or alternatively send a message via our Contact Form.
+If you would like preliminary advice about the offence of Causing Death by Dangerous Driving, contact one of our team on 0345 222 9955 or alternatively send a message via our Callback button below.

 Funding a Case via Legal Expenses Insurance (LEI)

 Statute – What is the law?

 The offence of Causing Death by Dangerous Driving is contained within Section 1, Road Traffic Act 1988.